ANUGILV1996/Praat-Script-for-Extracting-Dynamic-Vowel-Formants-Version-1.1-/README.md

 2. It is recommended that the files be organized by speaker gender (e.g., separate folders for male and female speakers).

-3. The annotation structure should ideally contain three tiers, but the script can function with fewer tiers if necessary.
+3. The annotation structure should ideally contain three tiers: Phone (Tier 1), Syllable (Tier 2), and Word (Tier 3).
+However, the script can function with fewer tiers by altering the script.

 II.
 Extracted Features by Annotation Tiers: